 Amsterdam’s world class museums and charm draw cultured tourists.
-It’s lax drug laws and legalized prostitution attract zombified 18 year old American kids and wildly annoying British bachelor parties that can turn the city into a vomit filled pee party.
+It’s lax drug laws and legalized prostitution in the Red Light District attract zombified 18 year old American kids and wildly annoying British bachelor parties that can turn the city into a vomit filled pee party.
 As a port city Amsterdam has some seedy characters that will randomly offer to sell you “XTC, Coca?!”
 Just ignore those guys, they are generally harmless, albeit scary looking.

-9) Orlando- I grew up here and Bell lived here a few months herself and because of Disney and the fact that it’s the world’s most visited city, yes I absolutely believe it deserves to be on this list.
-And not only did I grow up in Orlando, I worked at Disney for over a year in high school so I also know this story very well.
+I grew in Orlando and Bell has also lived there with me.
+Thanks to being the world’s most visited city, it deserves to be on a love/hate cities list.
+Not only did I grow up in Orlando, I worked at Disney for over a year during high school.

 I slung food at the fast food restaurant Peco’s Bill in Adventureland.
-I saw families who spent their life savings to come to Disney wait in line for over half an hour just to overpay for a mediocre hamburger or hot dog.
-Never mind the 2 hours they had to wait for the over rated Thunder Mountain ride, in sweltering heat.
+I saw families who spent their life savings visit Disney wait in line for over half an hour just to overpay for a mediocre hamburger or hot dog.
+Never mind the 2 hours they waited for the overrated Thunder Mountain ride, in sweltering heat.

 But with all the annoyances that come with visiting Disney, children love the characters and ambiance, and many parents want to share this experience with them.
 Of course, they often have no idea what they are fully getting into and how much “The Happiest Place on Earth” will drain their wallet.

-8) Las Vegas- The bright beacon of overindulgence and wastefulness is the epitome of a large segment of America.
+The bright beacon of overindulgence and wastefulness is the epitome of a large segment of America.
 It’s the world’s 2nd most visited city, trailing only my hometown of Orlando.
-Vegas is a city where dreams can come true, but are more often shattered with huge gambling losses.
+Las Vegas is a city where dreams can come true, but are more often shattered with huge gambling losses.

-And because peoples gambling losses subsidize the price, you won’t find better hotel value in any other American city.
-Some of the world’s greatest monuments and highlights have been recreated in Las Vegas- the great Pyramid of Giza, Eiffel Tower, Venetian canals and New York skyline.
+People’s gambling losses subsidize hotel prices.
+So the city offers some of the best hotel value in the US.
+Some of the world’s greatest monuments and highlights have been recreated in Las Vegas.
+The great Pyramid of Giza, Eiffel Tower, Venetian canals and New York skyline can all be found among the cities glitzy hotels.
 You can also dine at the world’s largest buffet, with 1,000 seats, the Knights of the Round Table at the Excalibur hotel and casino.